Convex cocompact actions in real projective geometry: Properties of convex cocompact groups

-Let $\Omega$ be a $\Gamma$-invariant properly convex open subset of $\PP(V)$ and $\C$ a nonempty $\Gamma$-invariant closed convex subset of~$\Omega$ on which $\Gamma$ acts cocompactly.
+\eqref{item:naive-cc-QI} Suppose $\Gamma$ is naively convex cocompact in $\PP(V)$: it preserves a properly convex open subset $\Omega$ of $\PP(V)$ and acts cocompactly on some nonempty $\Gamma$-invariant closed convex subset $\C$ of~$\Omega$.
 By the \v{S}varc--Milnor lemma, $\Gamma$ is finitely generated and any orbital map $\Gamma\to (\C,d_{\Omega})$ is a quasi-isometry.
-Using Proposition~\ref{prop:d-Omega-mu}, we then obtain that any orbital map $\Gamma\to (G/K,d)$ is a quasi-isometric embedding.
-Since $K$ is compact, the natural inclusion $\Gamma\hookrightarrow G$ is a quasi-isometric embedding. \end{proof}
+Proposition~\ref{prop:d-Omega-mu} then implies that any orbital map $\Gamma\to (G/K,d)$ is a quasi-isometric embedding.
+Since $K$ is compact, the natural inclusion $\Gamma\hookrightarrow G$ is a quasi-isometric embedding.